-Note 1.
-In B cell ImmunoSpot[®] assays there is no inherent lower limit of detection.
-The PBMC numbers plated per well into a 96-well plate should not exceed 1×10^6 cells per well, because with higher numbers the cells no longer form a monolayer on the membrane [34] and the resulting cell layering can interfere with the capture of ASC-derived antibodies.
-If, e.g., 10 million PBMC are plated at 1×10^6 PBMC across 10 replicate wells, 1 in 10 million is the detection limit, etc. Owing to increased Poisson noise occurring at such low frequencies, however, the number of replicate wells needs to be increased accordingly to obtain accurate measurements [35].
-As shown in Figure 3 of the chapter by Lehmann et al. in this volume [12] antigen-specific memory B cells (B{mem}) quite frequently occur in low frequencies.

-Note 2.
-In ELISPOT assays, the enzymatic amplification of the signal leads to loss of strict proportionality between the detection antibody bound and the eventual substrate precipitation.
-Moreover, once the density of the substrate deposition on the membrane reaches a certain point, the spot's optical density/appearance does not increase even if more substrate is deposited (much like applying many layers of paint).
-With fluorescent detection, however, the number of fluorescent tags bound is proportional to the number of detection antibodies retained on the membrane.

-Note 3.
-As enzyme linked ImmunoSpot (ELISPOT) and FluoroSpot assays differ only in the modality of detecting secretory footprints of cells on membranes, we collectively refer to both as ImmunoSpot[®] assays.
-In the former, the detection antibody is tagged to enable the engagement of an enzymatic reaction that results in the local precipitation of a substrate that is visible under white light.
+- 1. In B-cell ImmunoSpot[®] assays, there is no inherent lower limit of detection.
+The PBMC numbers plated per well into a 96-well plate should not exceed 1×10^6 cells per well, because with higher numbers, the cells no longer form a monolayer on the membrane [34] and the resulting cell layering can interfere with the capture of ASC-derived antibodies.
+If, e.g., ten million PBMC are plated at 1×10^6 PBMC across 10 replicate wells, one cell in ten million is the detection limit, etc. Owing to increased Poisson noise occurring at such low frequencies, however, the number of replicate wells needs to be increased accordingly to obtain accurate measurements [35].
+As shown in Fig. 3 of the chapter by Lehmann et al. in this volume [12], antigen-specific memory B cells (B{mem}) quite frequently occur in low frequencies. - 2.
+In ELISPOT assays, the enzymatic amplification of the signal leads to loss of direct proportionality between the amount of labeled detection antibody bound and the eventual substrate precipitate color density.
+Once the density of the substrate precipitate deposition on the membrane reaches a certain point, the spot's optical density/color intensity does not increase even if more substrate is converted and more precipitate is deposited (much like applying many layers of non-trasparent paint).
+With fluorescent detection, however, the number of fluorescent tags bound is proportional to the number of detection antibodies retained on the membrane. - 3.
+As enzyme-linked ImmunoSpot (ELISPOT) and FluoroSpot assays differ only in the modality of detecting secretory footprints of cells on membranes, we collectively refer to both as ImmunoSpot[®] assays.
+In the former, the detection antibody is tagged to enable the engagement of an enzymatic reaction that results in the local precipitation of a converted substrate that is visible under white light.
 In the latter, the plate-bound detection antibodies are visualized via fluorescent tags using appropriate excitation and emission wavelengths.
-Data provided in a chapter in this volume by Yao et al. [22] establish that ELISPOT and FluoroSpot assays have equal sensitivity for detecting numbers of antibody-secreting cell (ASC)-derived secretory footprints.
+Data provided in a chapter in this volume by Yao et al. [22] establish that ELI-SPOT and FluoroSpot assays have equal sensitivity for detecting numbers of antibody-secreting cell (ASC)-derived secretory footprints.
 However, they are not equally suited for high-content analysis (HCA) of spot morphologies (see Note 2).